-Some pawnbrokers will buy items outright, but they’ll only offer part of what the item is worth so that they can sell it and profit from the sale.
-In addition to providing loans, some shops offer additional complementary services, like check cashing and bill pay services.
+Some pawnbrokers will buy items outright, often from garage sales, flea markets, auctions, Craigslist, etc., and profit from the sale.
+Besides providing loans, some shops offer additional complementary services, like check cashing and bill pay services.

-This industry’s decline is a result of its close connection to the economy and to gold prices.
+This industry’s decline is a result of its close connection to the economy and gold prices.
 During that five-year period, gold prices fell by an annualized 1.5% rate, and the economy improved.
 This meant that customers were less reliant on pawn shops to fund emergency needs.
-As more customers gained employment, their use of pawn shops as a way of accessing short-term loans also declined.
+As more customers gained employment, their use of pawn shops to access short-term loans also declined.

-Keep in mind, though, that there are still opportunities for pawn shops, especially for those that embrace online sales.
+Keep in mind that there are still opportunities for pawn shops, especially for those that embrace online sales.

 While the overall pawn shop industry declined from 2014 through 2018, Pawn Shops Today reports that 52 percent of pawnbrokers saw an increase in their business during 2018.
-Those pawnbrokers utilized online sales for their shops and saw growth of up to 25% as a result.
+Those pawnbrokers utilized online sales for their shops and saw growth of up to 25%.
 These online sales platforms included eBay, Craigslist, and OfferUp.
-Additionally, pawnbrokers are increasingly operating a website and social media pages to further drive sales.
+Additionally, pawnbrokers are increasingly operating a website and social media pages to drive sales further.

 Pawn shops market to potential customers who need money to cover expenses.
 These customers may have lost a job, be facing an unexpected bill, or be in some other situation that means they need to quickly produce money that isn’t currently available to them.
 Because of this market, pawn shops tend to be located in lower-income areas.